frannietrempe/Obsolete-Removable-Media-Guide/pages/start_here_media_ID.md

 ### Basic Preservation Workflow
 What format(s) do you have in your collection?
-- <a href="#optical">I have round discs!</a>
+- <a href="#optical">I have round discs</a>
-- I have cartridges!
+- I have cartridges
-- I have something else entirely!
+- I have something else
-- I don't know what I have!
+- I don't know what I have

 If you want to obtain the material on this media yourself, you will need a few components.